awsanadelabdulbariahmedsultan-art/YNEB-Global-System/Documentation/Images/Global-Partners/README.md

 *   **Role:** Ensuring long-term energy demand and refining synergy.

 ---
 > **Governance Note:** All partnerships and financial settlements are governed by the **AWSAN AI** system, ensuring 100% transparency and neutral operations, protected by the sovereign intellectual property of Eng.
-Awsan Sultan.
+Awsan Adel Abdulbari Ahmed Sultan Sultan.